Arterial roads in metropolitan Phoenix: Hawes Road

 Hawes Road is a north–south arterial road in the southeastern part of the Phoenix metropolitan area.
 It begins at Hunt Highway/Empire Boulevard in Queen Creek, at the northern terminus of Wild Horse Drive.
 Hawes Road continues its first stretch in Queen Creek for four and a half miles, passing Desert Mountain Park, ending at Rittenhouse Road.

 The road briefly continues in a neighborhood at Ryan Road, going north until Germann Road.
 The road has another stretch in Mesa, beginning at Ray Road, and continuing until crossing the Loop 202.
 Another stretch continues north at Elliot Road, going for two more miles until Baseline Road.

 Another stretch continues slightly south of Southern Avenue, continuing until Main Street, and another stretch continues slightly north and continues in a neighborhood.

 At McKellips Road, yet another stretch continues for another mile and half before ending.

+Hayden Road

+Hayden Road is a north–south arterial road in the eastern part of the Phoenix metropolitan area.
+It begins at McKellips Road, where the highway transitions into McClintock Drive going south into Tempe.
+It continues north to Frank Lloyd Wright Boulevard, passing by Chaparral Lake and Saguaro High School and through McCormick Ranch.

+A second segment continues north from the intersection of Frank Lloyd Wright Boulevard and Greenway Hayden Loop past TPC Scottsdale and across Loop 101 to Deer Valley Road, where it continues as Miller Road.

+There are additional, smaller sections.
+The next section goes from Pinnacle Peak Road to Happy Valley Road.
+Another section goes from just south of Jomax Road to Dixileta Drive.
+A short section goes from Lone Mountain Road to Whisper Rock Trail.
+The northernmost section goes from south of Westland Road to Black Mountain Road.

 Higley Road

 Higley Road is a north–south arterial road in the southeastern part of the Phoenix metropolitan area.
 It begins in the incorporated Chandler Heights area at Hunt Highway, where it continues north until reaching Gilbert at Riggs Road.
 During the twelve mile run in Gilbert, Higley Road passes many landmarks, including Gilbert Regional Park, Williams Field High School, and Banner Gateway Medial Center.

 Just before crossing the U.S. Route 60, the highway transitions in Mesa, where it stays for seven miles, and eventually passes Falcon Field Airport.
 The road ends just north of Thomas Road.